collective/collective.developermanual/source/getstarted/index.rst

 ----------------------------

-Since Python egg packagestructure is little bit complex, to get started with your first add-on you create a code skeleton (scaffold) for its using :doc:`Plone templer templates </getstarted/paste>`.
+Since Python egg packagestructure is little bit complex, to get started with your first add-on you create a code skeleton (scaffold) for its using :doc:`Plone ZopeSkel code templates </getstarted/paste>`.

-* Templer generates basic Python egg package with some Plone files in-place
+* ZopeSkel generates basic Python egg package with some Plone files in-place

 * This package is registered to buildout via development eggs in buildout.cfg file